Doing Business in Serbia Belgrade

 - Free Trade Agreement (FTA) with Russia.

-- Agreements with Turkey, the European Free Trade Association (EFTA), Belarus,
+- Agreements with Turkey, the European Free Trade Association (EFTA), Belarus, and Kazakhstan.

 - Foreign Direct Investment (FDI) in Serbia.